dhirajpatra/raspi_opencv_zmq_video_streaming/README.md

 ifconfig
 ```

-get the IP address of the raspberry pi and put into the below command
+get the IP address of the raspberry pi and put into the below command.
+Also optional you can use -w and -h for window resolution of width and height for display

 ```
-python Streamer.py -s 192.168.1.X
+python Streamer.py -s 192.168.1.X -rw 640 -rh 480
 ```

 You will see the video being streamed across the network to your Viewer.